1772 – Scotchtown Plantation, Virginia.

-I flinched at the tone of his voice.
+I flinched at the sharpness of his voice.
 I grabbed the piece of paper, and passed it to Miss Sarah.

-I watched Miss Sarah pass the paper over to her husband.
-I momentarily glanced at Martha.
-She was still smiling and it appeared it broadened upon her face.
+I watched Miss Sarah pass the paper to her husband.
+I momentarily glanced at William.
+He was still smiling as if nothing went wrong.

-"Shh, m'dear," he cooed to his daughter.
-"I am having a time deciphering a child's handwriting."
+"Shh, son," he cooed.
+"I am having a time deciphering a child's scribbles."

 "I will tell you what it says!"
-Martha roared enthusiastically.
+William roared enthusiastically.

-Miss Martha boldly stood up on her chair and pointed directly at me, giggling. " Nehemiah came to live with us.
+Young Master William boldly stood up on his chair and stomped, giggling. "’Mia came to live with us.
 I am glad about it."

 Mister Henry reached across, cupped the top of his missus's knuckles and graced me with a thoughtful smile.
-At once, my anxiety disappeared.
-I smiled awkwardly at him.
+At once my anxiety vanished.
+I smiled awkwardly back.

-"Yes, Nehemiah, at best, you have proven to be an apprentice which any decent gentleman would willingly accept.
-And, I appreciate assisting my wife with the children when I am elsewhere."
+"Yes, Nehemiah, at best, you have proved to be an apprentice any decent gentleman would willingly accept.
+And, I am appreciative assisting my wife with the children, and babes in arms, when I am elsewhere."